⚡ Quick answer -

 Related Articles

-How do I receive and place calls from my desktop using my MyOperator number?
+How do I receive and place MyOperator calls from my desktop using Webcall?

 ⚡Quick answer - Yes — if Webcall is enabled for your account and you have a Fixed DID + Webcall access, you can handle all incoming and outgoing calls directly from your desktop browser.
 The call will ring on your Webcall window instead of your ...